nexusformat/definitions/manual/source/classes/contributed_definitions/cgms-structure.rst

 Base Classes
 ############

 The following base classes are defined to incentivize the use of NeXus for using computational-geometry-based descriptions.
 In what follows, base classes for frequently used shapes and geometric primitives are proposed:

     :ref:`NXcg_sphere_set`:
-        A description for a set of possibly dissimilar spheres.
+        A base class for a set of possibly dissimilar spheres.

     :ref:`NXcg_ellipsoid_set`:
-        A description for a set of possibly dissimilar rotated ellipsoids.
+        A base class for a set of possibly dissimilar rotated ellipsoids.

     :ref:`NXcg_cylinder_set`:
-        A description for a set of possibly dissimilar rotated cylinders.
+        A base class for a set of possibly dissimilar rotated cylinders.

     :ref:`NXcg_point_set`:
-        A collection of points with labels or mark data.
+        A base class for a collection of points with labels or mark data.

     :ref:`NXcg_polyline_set`:
-        A collection of lines and linearized segments.
+        A base class for a collection of lines and linearized segments.

     :ref:`NXcg_triangle_set`:
-        A collection (or soup) of triangles.
+        A base class for a collection (or soup) of triangles.

     :ref:`NXcg_parallelogram_set`:
-        A collection of possibly dissimilar parallelograms.
+        A base class for a collection of possibly dissimilar parallelograms.

     :ref:`NXcg_triangulated_surface_mesh`:
-        A mesh of triangles.
+        A base class for a collection and/or mesh of triangles.

     :ref:`NXcg_polygon_set`:
-        A collection (or soup) of polygons.
+        A base class for a collection (or soup) of polygons.

     :ref:`NXcg_polyhedron_set`:
-        A collection (or soup) of polyhedra.
+        A base class for a collection (or soup) of polyhedra.

     :ref:`NXcg_roi_set`:
         A container to host a number of different types of primitives.

     :ref:`NXcg_tetrahedron_set`:
-        A collection (or soup) of tetrahedra.
+        A base class for a collection (or soup) of tetrahedra.

     :ref:`NXcg_hexahedron_set`:
-        A collection (or soup) of hexahedra with capabilities to represent also simpler (bounding) boxes for e.g. binary trees.
+        A base class for a collection (or soup) of hexahedra to represent e.g. simpler (bounding) boxes for e.g. binary trees.

 These base classes make use of base classes which describe data structures:

     :ref:`NXcg_face_list_data_structure`:
-        In essence, the usual way how polygon/polyhedra data are reported:
+        A base class to store the usual way how polygon/polyhedra data are reported:
-        Via a list of vertices and faces with identifier and properties.
+        Via a list of vertices and faces with identifiers and properties.

     :ref:`NXcg_half_edge_data_structure`:
+        A base class for more advanced but more efficiently traversable data structure:
-        A half-edge data structure is a useful complementary descriptor for polygon/polyhedra which enables topological analyses and traversal of the graph how polygons and polyhedra can alternatively be described.
+        A half-edge data structure is a useful complementary descriptor for polygon/polyhedra which enables topological analyses and traversal of half-edges about a topology of primitives.

     :ref:`NXcg_unit_normal_set`:
-        As an additional structuring element especially for meshes, well-documented normal information is crucial for distance computations.
+        A base class for storing primitive unit normal vectors.

     :ref:`NXcg_geodesic_mesh`:
-        Geodesic meshes are useful for all applications when meshing the surface of a sphere.
+        Geodesic meshes are useful for all applications when meshing the surface of a sphere with many applications in the analyses of diffraction data.

     :ref:`NXcg_alpha_complex`:
         Alpha shapes and alpha wrappings, specifically the special case of the